F5Networks/f5-telemetry-streaming/docs/troubleshooting.rst

 I need to access declarations I previously sent to Telemetry Streaming
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-As of Telemetry Streaming 1.27, TS stores up to 30 recent declarations at **/shared/tmp/telemetry/declarationHistory**.
+In Telemetry Streaming 1.27, TS stored up to 30 recent declarations at **/shared/tmp/telemetry/declarationHistory**.

+In Telemetry Streaming 1.28 and later, TS stores up to 30 recent declarations at **/var/log/restnoded/telemetryDeclarationHistory**.
+These stored declarations are now accessible by F5's **qkview** utility for use by F5 Technical Support if necessary.
+For more information on the qkview utility, see |qkv|.

 This includes declarations submitted upon following events: